Dick Kimball: University of Michigan coach

 He was the coach of the Michigan Wolverines diving team for 44 years from 1959 to 2002.
 Kimball's teams won seven Big Ten Conference championships and four NCAA championships.
 Four of Kimball's divers won Olympic gold medals: Bob Webster in 1960 and 1964, Micki King in 1972, Phil Boggs in 1976, and Mark Lenzi (1992).
 He also coached Dick Rydze to a silver medal in 1972 (Munich) and son Bruce Kimball to a silver medal in 1984 (Los Angeles).
 In addition he coached Ron Merriott and Chris Seufert to bronze medals in 1984 (Los Angeles).
 Many more divers were coached by Kimball to spots on the Olympic teams for The USA, England, Canada, Uruguay.
 Three others won individual NCAA championships: Matthew Chelich (1-meter in 1977; 3-meter in 1979); Ronald Merriott (3-meter in 1982), and Kent Ferguson (3-meter in 1984).
 The Wolverines also won two NCAA team diving championships under Kimball.
 He also coached three Big Ten Conference women's divers of the year: Diane Dudeck (1984), Mary Fishback (1988), and Carrie Zarse (1995).

 Kimball was the first to put a spotting rig over a diving board.
 He developed many new dives, including many of the dives in today's optional list.
 He also developed the technique in spotting called "tipping".
-Over a very long career he has shared his techniques and ideas with anyone who wished to learn them.
+Over a very long career he shared his techniques and ideas with anyone who wished to learn them.